Does this test have other names?

 Why do I need this test?

-You might need this test if your healthcare provider suspects that you have a certain
+You may need this test if your healthcare provider suspects that you have a certain

 type of anemia.
 In general, anemia means you have a low number of red blood cells.